yuvraj24/react-native-picker-calendar-view/README.md

 [![npm version](https://badge.fury.io/js/react-native-picker-calendar-view.svg?style=flat)](https://www.npmjs.com/package/react-native-picker-calendar-view)
 ![Platform - Android and IOS](https://img.shields.io/badge/platform-Android%20%7C%20IOS-green.svg)

-This is a highly customizable package 🔥 that can be used as a simple date picker as well as a calendar view 📅 for React Native.<br>
+This is a highly customizable package 🔥 that can be used as a simple date picker as well as a calendar view 📅 for React Native developed with ❤️ in Typescript & React.<br>
 It is compatible with both Android and iOS platforms ✨ <br>

 ### Highlights :